pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 1.11.0 =
+* New "Button Text Translation" option - allows to use translation for the button text.

 = 1.10.0 =
 * New "Change on Mouse Over" option - highlights the button when the mouse pointer is hovering over it.
 * Fixed issue with external link to the plugin settings tab.